-If you’re about to have twins (or to be honest, even a single baby) and already have a young child, you may likely be wondering how the hell you’re going to cope.
+If you’re expecting twins (or to be honest, even a single baby) and already have a young child, you may likely be wondering how the hell you’re going to cope.
 This is a totally acceptable thing to be doing in your position.

 Or you might have some idealistic dream that your toddler will be a perfect child 24 hours a day and it’ll all just be wonderful.
 Mmm, good luck with that.

 Everyone does it differently, but I remember there being several things I literally wouldn’t have been able to survive without.
-You know, practical stuff.
+You know, practical stuff for looking after twins.

 So here they are, hope it helps if you’re in the same situation.